 Commission of Rs.
-1,50,000 has been paid to a Non-Resident for the previous year 2020-21.
+1,50,000 has been paid to a Non-Resident for the Previous Year 2021-22.
 Tax to be deducted is Rs.
-35,000 and due date for payment is 30/06/2021.
+35,000 and due date for payment is 30/06/2022.

-Discuss the allowability of commission in each of the following situations.-
+Discuss the allow ability of commission in each of the following situations.

-- a) The assessee has not deducted tax at source at all,, - b) The assessee has duly deducted tax at source but not paid the same to the Government in time. - c) The assessee has duly deducted tax at source and paid the same to the Government. - d) The assessee has paid the tax to Government after deducting the same in December 2021
+- a) The assesse has not deducted tax at source at all, - b) The assesse has duly deducted tax at source but not paid the same to the Government in time. - c) The assesse has duly deducted tax at source and paid the sameto the Government. - d) The assesse has paid the tax to Government after deducting thesame in December 2021

-- (a) & (b) Commission will be disallowed u/s 40(a) (i). - (c Commission will be allowed as a deduction in A.Y.
-2021-22 (d), commission will be allowed as a deduction in A.Y.
-2022-23 - B. Disallowances in the case of any firms- S.40 - 1.
-Disallowance of Remuneration to Partners-S. 40(b) - (i) Any payment of remuneration, to any partner who is not a working partner; or - (ii) any payment of remuneration to any partner who is a working partner, which, in either case, is not authorised by, or is not in accordance with, the terms of the partnership deed;
+(a) & (b) Commission will be disallowed u/s 40(a) (i).

+(c Commission will be allowed as a deduction in A.Y.
+2022-23 (d), commission will be allowed as a deduction in A.Y.
+2022-23

+B. Disallowances in the case of any firms- S.40

+1. Disallowance of Remuneration to Partners- S. 40(b)

+(i) Any payment of remuneration, to any partner who is not a working partner; or

+(ii) any payment of remuneration to any partner who is a working partner, which, in either case, is not authorized by, or is not in accordance with, the terms of the partnership deed;

-- (iii) Remuneration, to working partner though authorised, relating Profits and Gains of Businessor to any period falling prior to the date of such partnership deed or - (iv) Remuneration, to working partner though authorised and otherwise allowable, if the remuneration to all partners in aggregate exceeds the following limits:
+(iii) Remuneration, to working partner though authorized, relating to any period falling prior to the date of such partnership deed or

+Profits and Gains of Business orProfession

+(iv) Remuneration, to working partner though authorized and otherwise allowable, if the remuneration to all partners in aggregate exceeds the following limits: